opensafely-core/r-docker/README.md

 Temporarily, we are adding packages hackily to the existing docker image and pushing updates.

-To do so, add the package to the current Dockerfile as renv::install, just to keep track of it.

-Then run:
+To add a new package run:

     ./add-pkg.sh [PACKAGE_NAME]

-This will install the package on the existing image, and then save that image, and test the package installation has worked.
+This will install the package in a layer on top of the existing image, and then tag that image locally as ghcr.io/opensafely-core/r.
+In then tests that all packages in packages.txt can be loaded without error.
+If so, it addes the new package to packages.txt and regenerates packages.csv.

-You can then push the updated docker image.
+You can then do `docker push ghcr.io/opensafely-core/r` to publish it.